-Me personally no because I live in a pokey little flat, but home yes.
-I’ve grown up with Great Danes all my life, so that dog I told you about was Great Dane, ever since then we’ve had Great Danes in the house.
+Me personally, no, because I live in a pokey little flat, but home, yes.
+I’ve grown up with Great Danes all my life, so that dog I told you about earlier was a Great Dane, ever since then we’ve had Great Danes in the house.
 We also had a Collie cross and a Jack Russell at one point or another.
-My parents are fostering Great Danes, terminally ill Great Danes, or old Great Danes that are not going to find a home, which I think makes them better humans than me, they do a great job, they basically give them a year or two, or however long they have in an amazing home.
+My parents are fostering Great Danes, terminally ill Great Danes, or old Great Danes that are not going to find a home, which I think makes them better humans than me.
+They do a great job, they basically give them a year or two, or however long they have, in an amazing home.
 We also have cats and we’ve had chickens, geese and ducks.

 Would operating on a wild animal be the same as operating on a domestic one?

-Same as in I suppose approach and attitude yes, experience and I suppose the research base behind it, no. Every vet or a lot of vets deal with dogs and cats, they deal with cows, sheep, pigs, horses, the big animals that we all see and love.
-Wild animals such as birds, I worked in a wildlife centre for years, hedgehogs, foxes and all that sort of thing, I would love to get involved with.
-The problem is, number one, funding, because other than the goodness of people’s hearts, there is no funding, number two, outcome, because quite often there are animals that are their own worst enemy, they’ll be ill and then they’ll still go out and get attacked by animals, it’s the way of life.
-Having research centres would be a big thing as well, I would love to get involved in that, I just don’t think, without a base in front of them, it’s just not possible.
+Same as in, I suppose, approach and attitude, yes, experience and, I suppose, the research base behind it, no. Every vet, or a lot of vets, deal with dogs and cats, they deal with cows, sheep, pigs, horses, the big animals that we all see and love.
+Wild animals such as birds (I worked in a wildlife centre for years), hedgehogs, foxes and all that sort of thing, I would love to get involved with.
+The problem is – 1) funding, because other than the goodness of people’s hearts, there is no funding, 2) outcome, because quite often there are animals that are their own worst enemy, they’ll be ill and then they’ll still go out and get attacked by animals, it’s the way of life.
+Having research centres would be a big thing as well, I would love to get involved in that, I just think, without a base in front of them, it’s just not possible.